Portland Trails is proud to have served Greater Portland, its residents, visitors and communities for 25 years.

 - River’s Edge steps replaced on the Stroudwater Trail.

-- Blue Spruce trail and walking trails on Conant Property completed, all in Westbrook, officially open to public.
+- Expanding into Westbrook: Blue Spruce trail and walking trails on Conant Property completed officially open to public.

 - Maine Conservation Corps team collaborates with city and Portland Trails to improve habitat and soil quality and prevent erosion in Presumpscot River Preserve.